philptr/ColorPick.js/README.md

 **Allow custom color**

 You can allow users to enter custom color hash.
 Defaults to false.
+This will enable input field that accepts color 3- or 6-letter color hash.

 ```javascript
 $(".picker").colorPick({ 'allowCustomColor': true });